The simple harmonic urn: Exact formulation of the model and main results

-We finish this section with some brief remarks on modelling applications related to the simple harmonic urn.
-The simple harmonic urn model has some similarities to R.F.~Green's urn model for cannibalism (see e.g.~\cite{pittel}).
-The cyclic nature of the model is similar to that of various stochastic or deterministic models of certain planar systems with feedback: see for instance \cite{fgg} and references therein.
+We finish this section with some brief remarks on modeling applications related to the simple harmonic urn.
+The simple harmonic urn model has some similarities to R. F. Green's urn model for cannibalism (see, e.g., \cite{pittel}).
+The cyclic nature of the model is similar to that of various stochastic or deterministic models of certain planar systems with feedback: see for instance~\cite{fgg} and references therein.
 Finally, one may view the simple harmonic urn as a gated polling model with two queues and a single server.
 The server serves one queue, while new arrivals are directed to the other queue.
 The service rate is proportional to the ratio of the numbers of customers in the two queues.
 Customers arrive at the unserved queue at times of a Poisson process of constant rate.
 Once the served queue becomes empty, the server switches to the other queue, and a new secondary queue is started.
 This model gives a third continuous-time embedding of the simple harmonic urn, which we do not study any further in this paper.
-This polling model differs from typical polling models studied in the literature (see e.g.~\cite{mm}) in that the service rate depends upon the current state of the system.
-One possible interpretation of this unusual service rate could be that the customers in the primary queue are in fact served by the waiting customers in the secondary queue.
+This polling model differs from typical polling models studied in the literature (see, e.g., \cite{mm}) in that the service rate depends upon the current state of the system.
+One possible interpretation of this unusual service rate could be that the customers in the primary queue are\vadjust{\goodbreak} in fact served by the waiting customers in the secondary queue.
+The crucial importance of the behavior at the boundaries for the recurrence classification of certain such processes was demonstrated already in \cite{mm}.\looseness=-1